kodecocodes/i10t/sirikit/sirikit.markdown

 let simulator = WenderLoonSimulator(renderer: nil)
 ```

-Then replace the line where the request handler is created (it will have an error on it) with this:
+Then replace the line where the request handler is created (it will have an error on it) with the following:

 ```swift
 return RideRequestHandler(simulator: simulator)